MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/defender-endpoint-false-positives-negatives.md

 ### Classify an alert as a false positive

-Your security team can classify an alert as a false positive in the Microsoft Defender Security Center, in the Alerts queue.
+Your security team can classify an alert as a false positive in the Microsoft Defender Security Center, in the **Alerts queue**.

 1. Go to the Microsoft Defender Security Center ([https://securitycenter.windows.com](https://securitycenter.windows.com)) and sign in.
 2. Select **Alerts queue**, and then select an alert that is a false positive.